MikroElektronika/mikrosdk_click_v2/clicks/balancer4/README.md

 ## Example Description

-> This example demonstrates the use of Balancer 4 click board by configuring the click board for charging and then reading the status and fault registers.
+> This example demonstrates the use of Balancer 4 Click board by configuring the Click board for charging and then reading the status and fault registers.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and configures the click board for charging.
+> Initializes the driver and configures the Click board for charging.

 ```c